Quick Start Guide

 Detailed ForecastFor a more detailed seven day forecast you can enter a location or postcode in the text field at the top right of the screen and click the Get Forecast button.

-In addition to the usual information, this forecast also includes the expected total precipitation in millimeters over the next 3 hours, the total cloud cover as a percentage, the visibility in meters and the mean sea level pressure (red for high values, blue for low).
+In addition to the usual information, this forecast also includes the expected total precipitation in millimeters over the next 3 hours, the total cloud cover as a percentage and the mean sea level pressure (red for high values, blue for low).

 Map SummaryA Map Summary is displayed in the right hand panel when you move your mouse off the map image.
 This summary will help answer questions such as 'where is the windiest place at the moment?' or 'is it snowing?'